 Area-level, Micro-data & Raster Data

 TerraPop makes it possible for you to download big data in any of three data structures workflows: area-level, raster and micro-data.

-- Area-level data characterizes a variable by some type of boundaries like a province or municipalities (examples: unemployment rates, education, demographic data).
+AREA-LEVEL DATA characterizes a variable by some type of boundaries like a province or municipalities.
+For example, it includes unemployment rates, education and demographic data.
 Thanks to TerraPop’s unique data integration capabilities, area-level extracts may include population and environmental information summarized from raster data or tabulated from micro-data.

 How to Extract Data from TerraPop